Facebook addiction symptoms, causes, and effects

 Symptoms of Facebook addiction withdrawal include irritability and mood swings, anxiety and depression, and insomnia.
 Additionally, a person going through withdrawal from Facebook addiction may also experience cravings, fatigue, aches and pains, and nausea.
 Strong cravings to use Facebook are also among the withdrawal symptoms.
 It’s not uncommon for people to have headaches, diarrhea, restlessness, and difficulty breathing during withdrawal.

 In other words, symptoms of Facebook addiction withdrawal are similar to withdrawal from other behavioral addictions and substance use disorders.
 Withdrawal is usually associated with drug or alcohol addiction, but these symptoms appear with other addictions too.
-For example, a study from Cyberpsychology, Behavior, and Social Networking found that even brief abstinence from social media can induce withdrawal symptoms.
+For example, in his 2014 article published in the Cyberpsychology Behavior and Social Networking journal, Dr. Igor Pantic found that even brief abstinence from social media can induce withdrawal symptoms.

 The intensity and duration of withdrawal symptoms depend on the severity of addiction to Facebook and the presence of other mental health problems.